NebraLtd/Smart-LoRa-Gateway/Documentation/Nebra-Smart-Gateway-Datasheet-manual.md

 ##### Status LEDS
 The mainboard has 3 Status LEDs which do the following:
-* 12V LED - Indicates the mainboard has power.
+* 12V LED - Indicates the mainboard has power located near the jumper.
-* 5V LED - Indicates the 5V regulator is operational.
+* 5V LED - Indicates the 5V regulator is operational located in the power section.
-* 3V3 LED - Indicates the 3V3 regulator is operational.
+* 3V3 LED - Indicates the 3V3 regulator is operational located in the power section.

 ### 1.2 Daugherboard Overview